 It is important to remember the business goals of your application when determining key parameters that you plan to change using A/B testing.
 For most applications, the most crucial parameter is the conversion rate of users.

 KPI (key performance indicators) is the data showing the success of your application.
 As a part of A/B testing, a clearly defined KPI will show you what to better focus on in each test.

-Remember that a good interface and user interaction are the keys to success
+Remember that an excellent interface and user interaction are the keys to success

-If you're checking a random number of variants of the pages or the messaging field, it is very likely that your results will be too random and chaotic.
-Each option that you include into the A/B test should be based on the results of a comprehensive study of the principles of quality and design.
+If you're checking a random number of variants of the pages or the messaging field, your results will likely be too casual and chaotic.
+Each option that you include in the A/B test should be based on the results of a comprehensive study of the principles of quality and design.

 How to Test Mobile App: Successful Examples